Management Groups

 Revisions:

 • Revision: Shows the amount of Management Group revisions.
-When a live Management Group is updated, a new revision is created, in the picture, the selected group has been updated 41 times.
+When a live Management Group is updated, a new revision is created.
+In the screenshot above, the selected group has been updated 9 times.

 • Created by: Shows who created the latest revision of the group.